The history of journaling dates back to the Han dynasty — and possibly even farther.

 You mark each entry with a brief mark to categorize it.
 For instance, you mark a task with a dot, a note gets marked with a dash, and an "o" marks an event.
 There are other symbols to add to denote whether you've acted on a bullet, moved it, or scheduled it.

 Journaling is a practice that enables you to improve every aspect of your life and leave your legacy for future generations.
 Monogrammed journals and diaries create elegance and personalize your unique journal.

-If you are interested in starting your own journaling experience, here are some journals that can help you record your thoughts and transform your life.
+If you are interested in starting your own journaling experience, here are some custom journals that can help you record your thoughts and transform your life.